Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Gaussian Mixture Variational Autoencoder Training and Evaluation

 where $\phi_x$ and $\phi_c$ are recognition networks that parametrize each variational factor, and $\text{KL}(\cdot||\cdot)$ denotes the Kullback-Leibler (KL) divergence.
-The terms in this expression are the reconstruction loss, conditional prior term, cluster prior term, and latent space prior term respectively.
+The ELBO expression in \cref{eqn:simplified_elbo} is then optimized using the following EM algorithm.
+To find the cluster membership probabilities for sample $\mathbf{x}$, posterior probability $p(c|\mathbf{z})$ is evaluated via Bayes rule: